kunchakuri/hello-world/README.md

-I am working on the branch now
+I am working on the branch now lite max